You'll be surprised. There're ukulele players all around you.

 Be leery of magic potions and too good to be true claims to learning chords.
 There is no shortcut to doing the work.
 But with a solid foundation, a few core chords and a well organized plan, it's a goal any player can achieve - Just takes time and is well worth it.

-I've had new guitar students say to me, "I know all the chords".
-Nobody can make that claim but can say, "I can create any chord I ever need".
+I've had new guitar students say to me, “I know all the chords.”.
+Nobody can make that claim but can say, “I can create any chord I ever need.”
 That I would have a chance of believing.

 Knowing the notes of chords and the ukulele fingerboard is the way to go for transposing known chords to additional keys and deriving new chords from known chords.
+There are just way too many chord ‘shapes’ to memorize as a way to building a massive chord vocabulary.

 Web site chord finders, mobile phone apps, chord dictionaries, chord charts and watching other players for the chords just doesn't work when the song starts playing.
 You can't look up chords in the middle of a song.
 You need to know the chords are what substitutes are possible ahead of time.
 And, have the ability to switch between chords in performance tempo.